How to fix the partner violence in Flanders?

 According to the European Commission, the following is meant by intimate partner violence:

-Intra-family violence is any compelling and/or intimidating behavior, which exercised against a family or family member or (ex) intimate partner and accompanied by violence or threat of violence and a long-lasting impact on the family or individuals in the family.
+Intra-family violence is any compelling and/or intimidating behaviour, which exercised against a family or family member or (ex) intimate partner and accompanied by force or threat of violence and a long-lasting impact on the family or individuals in the family.